carbon-language/carbon-lang/docs/design/generics/details.md

 secondary syntactic concern about how to write this kind of constraint on a parameter, as opposed to an associated type, as in `N:! u32 where ___ >= 2`.

-### Separate declaration and definition of impl

-There is a desire to support a short declaration that a type implements an interface without giving a full definition of that implementation for API files.
-Everything needed for type checking is provided in the interface definition, except for the assignments to associated constants and types, and so those must be included in the declaration as well.

 ## References

 -   [#553: Generics details part 1](https://github.com/carbon-language/carbon-lang/pull/553)